Learn How You Can Build Your Email List with Squeeze Pages

 However, you can give your homepage the benefits of a squeeze page by keeping your website homepage focused on a single challenge and solution that you offer, and provide a clear call-to-action for getting a lead magnet from you in exchange for an email address.

-As a pioneer in the world of landing pages, we know a few things about crafting high-converting squeeze pages.
-Here are the 5 steps you’ll want to follow on how to create a squeeze page:
+As a pioneer in the world of landing pages, we know a few things about crafting a page that will squeeze that email address from just about anyone who sees it.

 1. Create a lead magnet your audience will love

 Lead magnets are the freebie offer that you give away in exchange for an email address.
 Think: “To download my free ebook guide, simply enter your email here!”

 Lead magnets are sometimes known as opt-in bribes – but in order to be effective in today’s digital marketplace, you have to give away high-value content that your audience will truly love.

 There are many ways to create high-value lead magnets without investing too much time.
 Here are just a few examples of lead magnets you can create in 30 minutes or less: